fairwood/DecentralandUnityPlugin/docs/mac_setup_tutorial.md

 ![img](./mac_dcl_start_01.jpg)

-## Kill dcl process
+## Kill DCL Process

 DCL process on MacOS has a problem that the process will not stop after you shutdown the ternimal.
-So we provide a script to kill all DCL processes.
+So we provide a script to kill all DCL processes manually.
 Just double-click it either in Unity or Finder.

+But don't worry if you use ```Start Project``` button, this button will kill old processes automatically.

 ![img](./mac_dcl_kill.png)